 Measuring benefits realization is another activity that should continue after go live, as many benefits are not fully realized until years after implementation.
 It’s also important to continuously look for new ways to realize business benefits from your ERP system, even after the project is “over.”

-It’s Never Too Early to Begin Developing a Project Plan
+It’s Never Too Early to Begin Developing an ERP Project Plan

-Before you begin ERP selection, you should take the time to set realistic expectations and begin developing a project plan.
+Before you begin ERP selection, you should take the time to set realistic expectations and begin developing an ERP system implementation project plan.
 Panorama’s ERP consultants can help you account for all the essential activities required for a successful project.
 Schedule a free consultation below to learn how.

 Posts You May Like: